brunoleppe/BObject/docs/BObject_structure.md

 We need a Type System to achieve this, and is something that GNOME's GObject library does and BObject took inspiration from.

-**Note1:** BObject implementation was designed as simple as possible, it does not implement full OOP as expected from a fully OOP oriented language as Java or C#. many things were left behind (Properties, and many many others).
+**Note1:** BObject implementation was designed as simple as possible, it does not implement full OOP as expected from a fully OOP oriented language as Java or C#. many things were left behind (Properties, and many more).
 Although I think that it's possible to extend the Type System to include some of these features.

 **Note2:** BObject does not copy the GObject's implementation.